AutocorrectGuy/chrome-extension-center-artwork/README.md

 # Center Artwork Tool

-A minimal utility web app for centering artwork objects based on previous position and two offsets.
+A minimal utility chrome extension for centering artwork objects based on previous position and two offsets.
+Written in vite, react, tailwindcss, ts.

 ---